 Carmarthenshire's Communication Support Service works closely with Speech and Language Therapy services from the Health Board.
 They develop packages of support together to help combat early signs of difficulties and support children with complex speech, language and communication difficulties.

-Parents and carers should speak to their child’s school initially if they have any questions about their child’s speech, language and communication development.
+Children, young people, parents or carers should speak to the school initially if they have any questions about the learners' speech, language and communication skills.

 Advisory Teacher: Emma Griffiths, e-mail: EGriffiths@carmarthenshire.gov.uk